mbernste/mbernste.github.io/_posts/2022-10-02-row_reduction.md

 Elementary row operations in matrix notation
 --------------------------------------------

-Recall, we can represent a system of linear equations as a [matrix equation](https://mbernste.github.io/posts/systems_linear_equations/), we showed how systems of linear equations can be represented as a matrix equation.

-The linear system that we just solved can be written as:
+Recall, we can represent a system of linear equations as a [matrix equation](https://mbernste.github.io/posts/systems_linear_equations/).
+For example, the linear system that we just solved can be written as:

 $$\begin{bmatrix}-1 & -2 & 1 \\ 0 & 3 & 0 \\ 2 & 4 & 0 \end{bmatrix}\begin{bmatrix}x_1 \\ x_2 \\ x_3\end{bmatrix} = \begin{bmatrix}-3 \\ 3 \\ 10\end{bmatrix}$$